jeyamaal/MedquestSolution/README.md

 # MedquestSolution

-# Soltion for populate the excel data in grid and send to Rowa Simulator.
+## Solution for populate the excel data in the grid and send to Rowa Simulator.